nsalazard/BICHIN/README.md

 To run the simulation, in the working directory you should have:
 - Simulacion_Bichines.cpp &rightarrow; where the simulation runs
 - Random64.h &rightarrow; The random number generator we used
+- (optional) empty folder called "Genes_datos" &rightarrow; to store .csv files about the genetics of the bugs.
-- (optional) 2 empty folders named "Nodos" and "Edges" &rightarrow; Where nodes and edges data will be stored if the folders exist
+- (optional) 2 empty folders named "Nodos" and "Edges" &rightarrow; Where nodes and edges data about the genetic relations between bugs will be stored if the folders exist

 These file can be downloaded from the "BICHIN_exe_pack" folder in this repo.